marcossk8/tienda/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Config Api
+This project uses the ASO asos2 to get a list of products.

 Open [https://rapidapi.com/apidojo/api/asos2/pricing], create account and click to Change Plan Basic (is free), then open [https://rapidapi.com/apidojo/api/asos2] and copy the two variables X-RapidAPI-Key and X-RapidAPI-Host, then replace them with the corresponding variables in the .env files